thesofproject/sof-test/test-case/manual/check-playback-capture-latency-at-the-beginning.md

 # Test Description
 * Check playback latency at the beginning
-* Check capture latency at the begining
+* Check capture latency at the beginning

 ## Test Case:
 1. `aplay -l` and `arecord -l` to check supported PCM